Is it Camping or is it Overlanding?

 One last trip to Dennis' favorite local donut shop, The Donut Nook

-With our bro-in-law John's help all our belongings, snuggly fitting in 10'x14' storage unit (leaving 16 more feet for our FJ Cruiser)
+With our bro-in-law John's help all our belongings, snuggly fitting in 10'x14' space of a 10'x30' storage unit (leaving the remaining 16 feet for our FJ Cruiser)

 As we head off into the sunset, we are thankful that all of you will be following along on our journey.
 Maybe you could meet us somewhere along the way.
 If you do, shall we call it camping, or overlanding?